THE COMPLETE STEP-BY-STEP GUIDE ON

 The account details are pretty straightforward — simply type in your name, address, and email.
 These details will show on your invoice, so double-check them (although you can make changes later and your invoice will be updated in real-time).
 The email is the most important part here.
 Make sure you have access to this email because this is where your login details will be sent.

 Now scroll down to the package information.
-Choose the length of your plan – the longer, the cheaper the monthly rate gets.
+Choose the length of your plan — the 36-month term offers the best value in the long run.

 Uncheck everything else except domain privacy.